Reducing Social Gaps through Academia

 Human capital is one of the key growth drivers of Israel’s economy.
 But for the country to maintain its global competitive edge, it must expand the participation of all subgroups and populations in higher education.
 TAU is committed to boosting accessibility to higher education among all talented Israelis – regardless of their socio-economic background or geographical location.
 Similarly, it is spearheading national efforts both to integrate the Ultra-Orthodox and Israeli-Arabs into the workforce, and to minimize gender gaps in academia.

-$1.5 million over 5 years Student Services Division (Dean of Students): Enhancing the vital and multifaceted services provided to all TAU students, including financial aid, academic counseling, tutoring, mentoring, career guidance, and psychological support.
+Student Services Division (Dean of Students): A high-visibility project that will enhance the vital and multifaceted services provided to all TAU students, including financial aid, academic counseling, tutoring, mentoring, career guidance, and psychological support.